dillonredding/dillonredding.github.io/_posts/2023-07-14-rest-apis-aint-restful-pt-3.md

 Siren allows for much more expressive APIs, communicating not only resource state but also available operations and relationships to other resources.
 That does not mean Siren clients are resilient to _all_ types of change.
 For instance, adding a required field to an action will likely break clients that try to submit that action.
 In all fairness though, requiring new input is a breaking change to _any_ API.

 Utilizing hypertext achieves a level of evolvability that isn't possible in conventional "REST" APIs.
 The hypertext format itself effectively becomes the API, requiring both clients _and_ server to conform to the constraints of the media type, which decouples clients from any one particular server.

+Check out [part 4]({% post_url 2023-11-05-rest-apis-aint-restful-pt-4 %}) for an alternative to documenting Siren APIs.